arv100kri/Cognitive-Services/Content/en-us/Face/Get-Started-with-Face-API/Home.md

 # Get Started with Face API

-This section of the documentation helps you get started with Project Oxford Face API.
+This section of the documentation helps you get started with Microsoft Face API.

 ## In This Section
 [Getting Started with Face API in CSharp](GettingStartedwithFaceAPIinCSharp.md)